cjmason8/expense-manager-frontend/README.md

-# vue
+# Expense Manager Frontend

-This template should help get you started developing with Vue 3 in Vite.
+Vue 3 + Vite frontend for the expense manager application.
+The current app version is shown in the bottom-right corner of the page (from the `VERSION` file).

 ## Recommended IDE Setup